-When one thinks back to the Mets of the 1960’s and 70’s, certain images come to mind: Casey, Tom Seaver, Tug pounding his glove on his leg, black cats, Miracles, fans ripping up the field and so forth.
+When one thinks back to the Mets of the 1960’s and 70’s, certain images come to mind: Casey Stengel, Tom Seaver, Tug McGraw pounding his glove on his leg, black cats, Miracles, fans ripping up the field and so forth.

 Off the field, however, there were others who were just as much a part of Shea Stadium folklore.
 One such Mets icon was organist Jane Jarvis.
-Miss Jarvis died a few days ago in Englewood, NJ.
+Miss Jarvis died on January 25, 2010 in Englewood, NJ.
+She was 94.

 Just as the performing of The National Anthem or singing ‘Take Me Out to the Ballgame’ is a deep seeded Baseball tradition, so was Jane playing ‘Meet The Mets’ on her organ for us Mets fans.
 As those first few notes filled the air in Flushing and the Mets took the field we all knew it was time to ‘Play Ball.’

 At just 5 years old Jane was considered a piano prodigy.
 Her family relocated to Gary, Indiana and at 12 she was playing the piano at radio station WKJS.
 However, just one year later, she was orphaned when both her parents were killed when their car was struck by a train.

 In 1954 Jane was given her own TV show in Milwaukee entitled ‘Jivin’ With Jarvis’ where she was allowed to create and pursue her first love: Jazz Music.
 It was at this time when the Boston Braves moved to Milwaukee.
 They were looking for an organist and hired Jane.
 She was reluctant to take the position due to the fact that she knew absolutely nothing about sports, especially Baseball.
 During her interview she asked the Braves executive, ‘When do I get to play?’
 The Braves employee replied, ‘Whenever a team gets three outs.’
 Jane looked at the man with a quizzical expression and asked, ‘When is that?’